 Malt.
 That simple word elicits so much meaning in the brewing world.
 Malted grains form the backbone of beer, providing the sugars that yeast will ferment into alcohol and CO2.
 Yet few appreciate the fascinating history and gradual evolution of malting over thousands of years.
 This article will take you on a journey through time, chronicling how malting evolved from its earliest beginnings to the sophisticated industry we know today.

-The Origins of Malt
+The origins of malt

 Humans first started settling down and growing cereal crops like barley and wheat around 10,000 BC during the Neolithic Revolution, the birth of agriculture.
 However, evidence suggests our ancestors may have begun malting grains even earlier.
 Archaeological findings from the Natufian culture in the Levant region (the current Middle East) date back over 13,000 years and show the first signs of intentional sprouting and heating of grain.